Simulation

 sol = solve_ivp(f, (0, t_diff), y0, method=method,

-t_eval=[t_diff], jac=jac, max_step=max_step)
+t_eval=[t_diff], jac=jac, max_step=max_step, events=events)

 # Update the values of the domain

-self.initialize_from_list(sol.y, split, split_loc)
+self.initialize_from_list(sol.y, split, split_locs)

 def steady_state(

-self, split=False, split_loc=None, sparse=True, dt0=0.0, dtmax=1.0, armijo=False, bounds=None
+self, split=False, split_locs=None, sparse=True, dt0=0.0, dtmax=1.0, armijo=False, bounds=None

 ):